Cooperative Education

 5. Students may be required to withdraw from the Cooperative Education program if:

-2. they fail to submit or successfully complete a work term report;
+2. they fail to successfully complete a work term report;

 3. they do not maintain the required grade point average necessary for continuance in the Cooperative Education program;